elotroalex/caridischo/_main/cds30.md

 ---
 pid: cds30
 label: 'Coasts in Crisis: Caribbean Arts and Cultures after Hurricanes'
-caridischo_genre: Cabinet of Wonders
+genre: Cabinet of Wonders
+subgenre: Sui Generis
 claimed_genre: a platform
 link: http://coastsincrisis.net/
 access: open
 status: In Development
-language: en, es
+language: en,es
 creators: Charlotte Rogers
 stewards: University of Virginia
 blurb: This a digital space that explores the cultural meaning of the hurricane through